TwP/bones/README.txt

 == REQUIREMENTS:

 Mr Bones does not have any "requirements", but if you do not have the following gems installed you will not get all that Mr Bones has to offer.

 * rubyforge - for easy gem publishing to rubyforge.org
 * rcov - for code coverage testing
 * rspec - if that's the way you roll
+* rails - for source annotation extractor (notes)

 == INSTALL: